SystemsApproach/private5g/core.rst

 What we mean by this is that the UPF has two pieces of state that needs to be maintained on a per-UE / per-direction / per-class basis:
-(1) a finite state machine that transitions between `foward`, `buffer`, and `notify`; and (2) a corresponding packet buffer when in the `buffer` state.
+(1) a finite state machine that transitions between `foward`, `tunnel`, `buffer`, and `notify`; and (2) a corresponding packet buffer when in the `buffer` state.
 This means that as the UPF scales up to handle more and more traffic—by adding a second, third, and fourth instance—packets still need to be directed to the original instance that knows the state for that particular flow.
 This breaks a fundamental assumption of a truly horizontally scalable service, in which traffic can be randomly directed to any instance in a way that balances the load.
 It also forces you to do packet classification before selecting which instance is the right one, which can potentially become a performance bottleneck.
-Note that it is possible to offload the classification stage to a SmartNIC, a strategy that SD-Core's UPF adopts.
+Note that it is possible to offload the classification stage to a SmartNIC.

 ..
 Could talk about other ways to accomplish that -- e.g., assigning IP addresses to instances in a way that causes the upstream router